honusz/Tonalite/docs/channels/README.md

-# Using Tonalite Channels
+# Using Channels

 Channels form the building-blocks of Tonalite.
-Their values are what get outputted to the lights over the network.
+Their values are what get outputted over the network to control the lights.
 You can view the current channel values by going to the *Channels* tab in the interface.

 ![Channels UI tab](../images/channels.png)